Saving for Taxes in Your First Job

 In these jobs, the employer typically withholds money from every paycheck to be sent to the IRS.
 That leaves the employee with less to worry about come tax season.

 But many workers are classified as independent contractors, including freelance writers, most laborers and other workers from across the economic landscape.
 As a contractor, you have more control over when and how you work.
 But you also have to set your own schedule, find your own health insurance and buy many of your own supplies.
-Perhaps most important, you have to set aside money to pay your income taxes.
+Perhaps most importantly, you have to set aside money to pay your income taxes.

 What if I'm a W-2 employee?